 Measuring the progress of your goals will make it much more likely that you will achieve them.

-For example, I will research and apply for 5 internships this week and network with 3 alumni from my college by Friday.
+For example, I will research and apply for five internships this week and network with three alumni from my college by Friday.

-For example, I want to get an internship in journalism for the summer.
+For example, you want to get an internship in journalism for the summer.
 You may begin by looking for internship opportunities in the location where you plan to be for the summer.
-You can do some networking with people currently working in the field, check out online internship listings, prospect for publications that you may write for by googling or using your local newspaper or Chamber of Commerce.
+You can do some networking with people currently working in the field, check out online internship listings, and prospect for publications that you may work for by Googling or using your local newspaper or chamber of commerce.